kingkvk/workshop/Day2.4-HTML-LMS.md

 ***

-## 7. Step 6 – About, Contact, and Login Styling
+## 7.About, Contact, and Login Styling

 Goal: Make the lower sections look clean and consistent.